machaju/sdl-pong/README.md

 # sdl-pong 🕹
 Here is a simple pong implementation with SDL2.

 SDL2 is a cross platfrom library that provides low-level access to computer hardware.
 It is responsible for the windowing, capturing the user input and rendering the objects to the screen.

-My professional experience mostly deals with developing applications for a headless environment, so this is my first go at actually rendering objects to the screen...

 ## Exexute c++ on the web :)